← Back to AI Xens Home

 We implement appropriate technical, physical, and organizational security measures to protect personal information against unauthorized access, use, disclosure, alteration, or destruction, including:

-• Encryption of data in transit and at rest
+• End-to-end encryption of data in transit (TLS 1.3) and at rest

 • Access controls and authentication requirements